How To Choose The Right Cage

 Of course the cage will also need to accommodate several quality play toys and still leave room for your grey to move about and roost at night without interference from cramped quarters.

-Cleaning the cage will be easy if you choose one that has an easy slide bottom tray and seperate sliding bottom grate.
+Cleaning the cage will be easy if you choose one that has an easy slide bottom tray and separate sliding bottom grate.